SergeyNEU/Capstone/Website/awsREADME.md

 **Access**

 I am the root, or primary, user for our project account.
-The email for this account is under my Northeastern email, kolli.na@northeastern.edu - If you would like access, reach out to me, and I will add you to the Access Control List (IAM user).
+The email for this account is under my Northeastern email, kolli.na@northeastern.edu - If you would like access, reach out to me, and I will add you to the Access Control List (IAM user). username: kolli.na@northeastern.edu ; password: Sn1taXkCPBT07V4!@